grafana/grafana/docs/sources/panels/value-mappings.md

 ### Stat example

 Here's an example showing a Stat visualization with value mappings.
+You might want to hide the sparkline so it doesn't interfere with the values.

 ![Value mappings stat example](/static/img/docs/value-mappings/value-mappings-stat-example-8-0.png)